Risk management: Project management

 Project risk management must be considered at the different phases of acquisition.
-In the beginning of a project, the advancement of technical developments, or threats presented by a competitor's projects, may cause a risk or threat assessment and subsequent evaluation of alternatives (see Analysis of Alternatives).
+At the beginning of a project, the advancement of technical developments, or threats presented by a competitor's projects, may cause a risk or threat assessment and subsequent evaluation of alternatives (see Analysis of Alternatives).
 Once a decision is made, and the project begun, more familiar project management applications can be used: